Where is the government’s £750m package for charities?

 - £6m: Covid-19 homelessness response fund.
 This was for charities in England and was distributed by the Ministry of Housing, Communities and Local Government.
 Grants were managed by Homeless Link, further details on the criteria they used are here.
 Applications have now closed.

 - £6m: Armed forces covenant fund.
 This is being distributed by the Ministry of Defence across the whole of the UK.
-Applications are open here.
+Applications closed on the 29th of May, projects need to have been completed by the 31st of October.

 - £1.8m: Survivors of modern slavery fund.
 This was for charities in England and Wales.
 The funds appear to have been distributed by the Home Office to providers of the Modern Slavery Victim Care Contract, to allow individuals receiving support to receive that support for longer.